Smonman/SpotifyCopySongURIForDiscord/README.md

 ```

 Then open the terminal and enter `spicetify backup apply`.
 After every Spotify update you need to enter the above command again!

-For further infos on how to use Spicetify, please visit their repo.
+__For further infos on how to use Spicetify, please visit their repo!__